If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 This site functions as a song lyrics supplier for musicians and composers, and they are always looking for lyricists to join their team.

-You can read more about the application process here.
+You can read more about the application process here on how to post lyrics online.

 To apply, aside from registering on their site, you will need to submit three lyrics to be considered and to see if your style meets their audiences’ needs.